 When on high doses, they may become hostile, violent, or paranoid, displaying symptoms of psychosis.
-They may have trouble breathing, or run high body temperatures, two signs which often precede overdose.
+They may have trouble breathing or run high body temperatures, two signs which often precede overdose.

 In addition to the physical or external signs of barbiturate abuse, it’s important to look for the general signs of addiction.
-When people become addicted to drugs, they tend to lose control of their drug use, and they are unable to stop use of drugs even if they want to stop.
+When people become addicted to drugs, they tend to lose control of their drug use, and they are unable to stop the use of drugs even if they want to stop.
 This is especially true for those who are physically dependent on the drugs as well.